vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2020/vf2020report.md

 ### 2. Official website renewal

-As briefly mentioned in [the previous year's annual report](https://vivliostyle.github.io/vivliostyle_doc/en/reports/vivliostyle-report-2019/vf2019report.html), the design of the official website had remained unchanged for over two years since the founding of the corporation.
+As briefly mentioned in [the previous year's activity report](https://vivliostyle.github.io/vivliostyle_doc/en/reports/vivliostyle-report-2019/vf2019report.html), the design of the official website had remained unchanged for over two years since the founding of the corporation.
 In order to revamp it, we had a series of discussions at the developper meeting and decided on the following policy, and commissioned [yamasy1549](https://github.com/yamasy1549) to start work on it in December 2019.

 - Single column layout for mobile viewing.
 - The top page of the site features an animation that provides an intuitive understanding of what Vivliostyle is all about.